spotify/mobius/README.md

 }
 ```

 This covers the fundamentals of Mobius.
-To learn more, head on over to our [official website](https://spotify.github.io/mobius/).
+To learn more, head on over to our [website][mkdocs].

 ## Building